nathanchen821/little-project/README.md

 - Submit new project ideas (requires admin approval)
 - Request to join projects (creator approval workflow)
 - Track participation and project details with images and requirements
-- Edit or delete your submitted projects (if pending)
+- Edit or delete the submitted projects (if pending)

 **Volunteer Tracking**
 - Log volunteer hours for joined projects